solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 There is nothing too out of the ordinary here.
 It's the same transaction construction you would use in a standard client-side application.
 The only difference is that instead of signing and submitting to the network, you send the transaction as a base64-encoded string back in the HTTP response.
-The wallet that issued the request can then present the transaction to the user for signing.
+The wallet app that issued the request can then present the transaction to the user for signing.